 Grade Appeal Committee Process

-Adherence to the time requirements listed below in the formal process are the responsibility of the faculty member and the student.
+Adherence to the time requirements listed below in the formal process is the responsibility of the faculty member and the student.
 If the student does not adhere to them, then the instructor’s grade will stand.
 If the faculty member does not adhere to them, then the student may appeal to the dean of the college in which the course was offered to expedite the process.
 If the faculty member still fails to respond in a timely manner the student may proceed with the appeal directly to the appropriate dean or to Step Two of the Committee Process.
 This choice will be at the student’s discretion.

-* All School of Management students are required to meet with the Graduate Student Affairs Office prior to initiating either of the procedures outlined in the below steps.
+Prior to any action below: All School of Management students are required to meet with the Graduate Student Affairs Office prior to initiating either of the procedures outlined in the below steps.

 STEP ONE: The first step in the Committee Process is for the student and instructor mutually to select another full-time faculty member within the same school or college as the course instructor.
 This mutually selected faculty member (the third-party faculty member) shall examine all relevant evidence presented by the two parties and make a recommendation.
 The third-party faculty member shall be chosen within two weeks after the appeal is presented and shall render a recommendation within one week after examining the evidence.
 Upon request by the student, time limits may be extended in order to accommodate the Intersession or Summer Session calendars.

 If the student and the course instructor cannot agree on a third-party faculty member or cannot or do not choose a third-party faculty member, then the chair of the department or the program director involved shall make this selection.
 If the course instructor is also the chair or coordinator and cannot agree with the student on a suitable third-party faculty member, the student may move directly to Step Two.